Manicurists and Pedicurists

 The median hourly wage for manicurists and pedicurists is $14.05.
 The median wage is the wage at which half the workers in an occupation earned more than that amount and half earned less.
 The lowest 10 percent earned less than $10.72, and the highest 10 percent earned more than $18.67.

 Although most manicurists and pedicurists work full time, some have variable schedules and work part time.
 Schedules may vary according to the type of establishment.
 For example, a full-service salon may require manicurists and pedicurists to work an 8-hour day.
 However, a boutique hair salon may require fewer work hours on a part-time basis.
 Longer work days are not unusual for self-employed workers.
 Weekends and evenings tend to be the busiest times for manicurists and pedicurists.

-Employment of manicurists and pedicurists is projected to grow 12 percent over the next ten years, faster than the average for all occupations.
+Employment of manicurists and pedicurists is projected to grow 33 percent over the next ten years, much faster than the average for all occupations.

-The projected increase in employment reflects demand for new types of nail services, such as mini-sessions (quick manicures at a low cost) and mobile manicures and pedicures (nail services offered outside of the salon).
+Additionally, the projected increase in employment reflects demand for nail services, such as mini-sessions (quick manicures at a low cost) and mobile manicures and pedicures (nail services offered outside of the salon).

 The desire among many women and a growing number of men to lead a healthier lifestyle through better grooming and wellness also should result in higher employment for manicurists and pedicurists.